deployphp/docs/tasks.md

 })->local();
 ```

-> Note what calling `run` inside local task will have same effect as calling `runLocally`.
+> Note that calling `run` inside a local task will have the same effect as calling `runLocally`.

 ### Reconfigure